XYangXRay/ganrec/ganrec/README.md

 | ------- | ---- | ------------------ | ------------------ | ---------- |
 | False   | 100  | 0.5443984270095825 | 3.8580539226531982 | 0.4052531  |
 | True    | 100  | 0.5837660431861877 | 3.623978853225708  | 0.24803953 |

----

-# For simulated spheres

-For the simulation data,

-1. without initializing the model with previously trained
-2. 500 iteration
-3. result:

-Noise to signal ratio is [28.46919],

-SSIM between the input image and the reconstructed image is [0.9556593]

-# RESULT SO FAR!